swenson/readability/README.md

 It is penalized for having more symbols and longer lines.

-For kicks, the following APL code is even worse, its score is 86.49:
+For kicks, the following APL code is even worse: its score is 86.49.

 ```apl
 life←{↑1 ⍵∨.∧3 4=+/,¯1 0 1∘.⊖¯1 0 1∘.⌽⊂⍵}